 Bear in mind that customers will be trolling the internet for places to book last minute at busy seasons, therefore, it might be a good idea to make tweaks to your current widget availability.
 This could be lowering your normal max covers so that you are controlling large party bookings or increasing the minimum time between booking and arrival to ensure customers are not booking at the very last minute with warning on a busy night.
 Remember that you can alway close off your widget to specific dates/times and tables to help control booking flow.

-Secure those large party bookings with deposit/card capture rules
+Secure those large party bookings with Payment/card capture rules

-If you are intending on accommodating large party bookings and want to avoid losing them to ‘no shows’ and last minute cancellations or a drop in numbers, we do suggest setting up deposit/card capture rules in simpleERB using the Stripe integration.
+If you are intending on accommodating large party bookings and want to avoid losing them to ‘no-shows' and last-minute cancellations or a drop in numbers, we do suggest setting up payment/card capture rules in simpleERB using the Stripe integration.
 This way you can be merry knowing that you have measures in place to secure that Christmas revenue.
 If you are unsure about whether you should enforce payment on larger bookings, take a look at our blog post here to help with the decision.
-(And deposits do help your cashflow!)
+(And payments do help your cash flow!)

-If you do enforce deposits, always remember to be vigilant on monitoring overdue deposits with reports (find out how here).
+If you do enforce payments, always remember to be vigilant in monitoring overdue payments with reports (find out how here).

 Add offers to monitor festive set menu allocations